Become a Student Advisor

 Join our Student Advisory Group

-By joining our Student Advisory Group (SAG), you’ll be one of 15 students from schools and colleges across England.
+By joining our Student Advisory Group (SAG), you’ll be one of a small group of students from different educational backgrounds across England.

 You’ll meet with other members, AQA colleagues and Trustees to: